 The list of the main islands includes Elephant Island (named "Mordvinova Island" by Russia), Clarence Island (named "Shishkova Island" by Russia), King George Island (named "May 25 island" by Argentina, and "Vaterloo Island" by Russia), Nelson Island (named "Leipzig Island" by Russia), Robert Island (named "Polotsk Island" by Russia), Greenwich Island (named "Berezina Island" by Russia), Livingston Island (named "Smolensk Island" by Russia), Snow Island (named "Maly Yaroslavets Island" by Russia), Smith Island (named "Borodino Island" by Russia), Deception Island (named "Teylya Island" by Russia), Low Island.

-The list of minor islands includes Cornwallis, Rowett, Gibbs, Eadie, Bridgeman, Desolation, Penguin Island, The Watchkeeper, Aitcho Islands, Seal Islands, Half Moon Island, Table Island, Rugged Island.
+Smaller-sized islands include Cornwallis, Rowett, Gibbs, Eadie, Bridgeman, Desolation, Penguin Island, The Watchkeeper, Aitcho Islands, Seal Islands, Half Moon Island, Table Island, Rugged Island.

-- The island group has 11 major islands (plus several minor isles) with a total land area of 3687 km2 (1424 ml2) and population around 500.
+The archipelago has 11 major (plus several minor) isles with total land area 3687 km2 (1424 ml2) and population around 500.
 The group extends southwest to northeast some 510 km (317 ml) - between Smith Island and Clarence Island.

 - The highest elevation point is the Clarence Island's Mt Irving (2,3 km / 7500 ft).
 Between 80-90% of the territory is permanently glaciated, with over 80% of it remaining ice-covered even during summer.